 where did you meet Steven?!

 Now honestly, this wasn’t a military operation – it really wasn’t that serious.
-After all, I had only been single for about 6 months prior to meeting Steven but I think what really lead me to that moment was my mindset.
+After all, I had only been single for about 6 months prior to meeting Steven and dating was not on my mind either.
+But, I think what really lead me to that moment was my mindset.

 During the 6 months prior to Steven, I was doing everything I wanted to do.
 I wanted to go to the gym and look ripped and I did that for myself, I wanted to go to a party with some friends and let loose (without anyone being ashamed by association), I did that for myself.
 Shit, sometimes I went to the beach by myself, for myself – because wanted too!